ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 44
 Given an array A[] of N positive integers.
 The task is to find the maximum of j - i subjected to the constraint of A[i] < A[j] and i < j.

+# Day 45

+Given an array of integers.
+Find the Inversion Count in the array.

+Inversion Count: For an array, inversion count indicates how far (or close) the array is from being sorted.
+If array is already sorted then the inversion count is 0.
+If an array is sorted in the reverse order then the inversion count is the maximum.
+Formally, two elements a[i] and a[j] form an inversion if a[i] > a[j] and i < j.